mantidproject/mantid/dev-docs/source/UnitTestGoodPractice.rst

    can be used to check stress and timings.
 -  Untestable code is a code-smell, if you can't get the code under test it probably needs refactoring.
--  Weight your testing to be destructive rather than demonstative.
+-  Weight your testing to be destructive rather than demonstrative.
    Destructive tests have a higher efficacy for finding bugs.

 Mantid-specific Guidelines